 I’m waiting on God.
+God works while we wait.
 And it’s raining.
 SOOOO much rain!
 Public schools have been out for almost a week due to flooding.
 This mama is waiting for God to open the clouds and release the sun rays.
+Not just so my kids can get back to school, but I’m waiting for God to move in my life.

 Waiting on God